exastencil/vox/docs/wiki/README.md

 This folder contains technical documentation and design notes for the Vox Aetatum engine and its reference content.

+- Client/Server Split and Runtime Topology: See `architecture-client-server.md`.
 - Minecraft Technical Summary (reference): See `minecraft-technical-summary.md` for an overview of systems we aim to replicate as a baseline for the engine and the base game mods.

 Over time we will expand this with: